-- The straightness of the camshaft—a bent cam cannot be rebuilt
+- The straightness of the camshaft—a bent cam in your diesel engine cannot be rebuilt

-- The case hardening depth—if there is not enough of the hard metal on the outside of the camshaft to be ground into, it wouldn't be able to withstand the friction on the lobes and would be rejected as a core.
-This isn't apparent just from looking at the camshaft, but rebuilders can measure it in their shop
+- The case hardening depth—if there's not enough of the hard metal on the outside of the camshaft to be ground into, it wouldn't be able to withstand the friction on the lobes and would be rejected as a core.

-If you'd like to know more about camshafts and how replacing a worn one can restore fuel economy, check out HHP's video.
+If you'd like to know more about camshafts and how replacing a worn one can restore fuel economy in your diesel engine, check out HHP's video.
 You can also take a look at HHP's selection of camshafts to help keep your engine in prime condition.